Chemical Fume Hoods

 What are the procedures for safe use of a chemical fume hood?

-- Perform work at least 6 inches into the hood to protect yourself from exposure to vapors.
+- Perform work at least 6 inches into the hood to ensure that air is being adequately exhausted away from you and protecting you from exposure to hazardous vapors.

 - Keep only equipment and chemicals necessary for your experiment in the hood.
-When possible, use equipment that is raised off of the work surface, allowing for better airflow.
+When possible, raise equipment at least 2 inches off of the work surface to allow for better airflow.

 - Do not position fans or air conditioners in the room in a manner that will direct air flow across the face of the hood and interfere with containment.

 - Chemical fume hoods should never be used as a means of evaporating old or unwanted chemicals.
-Call OEH&S at 7-1200 for free chemical disposal.
+Submit all chemical waste disposal requests to the Office of Environmental Health and Safety (OEHS).

 What are the criteria for evaluating a fume hood's performance?